 A collection of inspiring examples of relationship-centred practice from across the UK.

-Strengthening the charity sector with digital, design and data Strengthening the charity sector with digital, data and design expertise
+Powering nonprofits to respond to the crisis Strengthening the charity sector with digital, data and design expertise

 Relationships Project: a better society through better relationships The Relationships Project: Building a better society by building better relationships